0xMiden/miden-faucet/README.md

   --network testnet
 ```

-Requesting tokens from a faucet endpoint is handled by the separate `miden-faucet-client` binary:
+## Requesting tokens from a live faucet

+You can use the `miden-faucet-client` binary to request tokens from any running faucet instance, whether it's your local faucet or the remote testnet faucet:
 ```bash
 miden-faucet-client mint --url <FAUCET_API_URL> --account <ACCOUNT_ID> --amount <BASE_UNITS>
 ```